Alice O'Fredericks: Early life

-Alice O'Fredericks was born Mitzi Otha Alice Frederiksen on 8 September 1899 in Gothenburg, Sweden, the daughter of Danish parents.
+Alice O'Fredericks was born Mitzi Otha Alice Frederiksen on 8 September 1899 in Gothenburg, Sweden, the daughter of telegraph operator Otto Ditlev Frederiksen and Marie Jensine Elvstrøm.
 Her parents divorced when she was a young girl, after which she moved with her mother to Copenhagen.
 She was educated at a secretarial school then landed a job in 1918 as a script girl for Danish director, Benjamin Christensen.
 At this time she adopted the stage name of Alice O'Fredericks.